Mike Taylor (basketball coach)

-Michael Richard Taylor (born August 29, 1972) is an American basketball coach.
-He most recently served as head coach and General Manager of the Winnipeg Sea Bears of the Canadian Elite Basketball League (CEBL).
-Previously, he was head coach of the Poland national team, which he led to the Round of 16 at the 2015 EuroBasket and the quarter-finals of the 2019 FIBA World Cup.
+Michael Richard Taylor (born August 29, 1972) is an American basketball coach who is currently an assistant coach of the Florida Atlantic Owls men's basketball team.
+He most recently served as head coach of Science City Jena of the Basketball Bundesliga and general manager of the Winnipeg Sea Bears of the Canadian Elite Basketball League (CEBL).

+Previously, he was head coach of the Poland national team, which he led to the round of 16 at the 2015 EuroBasket and the quarter-finals of the 2019 FIBA World Cup.